Posted on Leave a comment

 One size doesn’t fit all – but you can use one easy-to-use tool and differentiate for your students using a few strategies:

-All, most, some.
+Differentiate Maths with All, most, some.

+Choose which students should complete which questions.
 Some students will be able to complete all of the work, some will be able to complete most of the work, and some students will only finish some work.

 You can colour code questions using dry-erase markers, magnets, or even by writing in individual students’ books.

-Mini-learning groups
+Differentiate Maths with Mini-learning groups

-Hands-on learning
+Use Hands-on learning

 Ensure concrete manipulatives are available for students to use if needed.
 I think we often put away concrete materials too early – almost all ages can benefit from counters, MABs, hundreds charts, etc

-Printed copies
+Ensure you have Printed copies

-Extend with Number Talks
+Remember to Extend with Number Talks

 Always make note of activities that students need extra support in – and spend extra time debugging those activities at the end of the lesson.
 A number talk is a perfect activity for brainstorming strategies, working through them, and giving students at least one entry point into a problem.